bradymholt/geekytidbits.com/_posts/2016/2016-01-20-performance-tuning-postgres.md

     AND indisunique is false;
 ```

-### A note about statistic on development environments
+### A note about statistics on development environments

  Relying upon statistics generated from a local development database can be problematic.
 Ideally you are able to pull the above statistics from your production machine or generate them from a restored production backup.
 Why?
 Environmental factors can and do change the way Postgres query optimizer works.
 Two examples:

  - when a machine has less memory PostgreSQL may not be able to perform a Hash Join when otherwise it would be able to and would make the join faster.
  - if there are not many rows in a table (like in a development database), PostgresSQL may chose to do Sequential Scans on a table rather than utilize an available index.
 When table sizes are small, a Seq Scan can be faster.
+(Note: you can run `SET enable_seqscan = OFF;` in a session to get the optimizer to prefer using indexes even when a Sequential Scan may be faster.
+This is useful when working when development databases that do not have much data in them)

 ## Understanding Execution Plans